InseeFrLab/onyxia-api/README.md

 Deployable services are listed and configured inside catalogs.
 Default catalogs are from InseeFrlab : [Universe datascience](https://github.com/InseeFrLab/Universe-Datascience) and [Inseefrlab helm charts](https://github.com/InseeFrLab/helm-charts) but more catalogs can be added.

+Onyxia API can handle several "regions" at the same time which correspond to a set of Onyxia services with its own configuration.
+See [Region configuration](docs/region-configuration.md) to learn how to set up a region.

 The opensourcing (and documentation) is still a work in progress, please be patient :)

 ## Quick start